chrystalchern/xara-docs/source/user/manual/numerics/constraints/TransformationMethod.rst

 Transformation
 ^^^^^^^^^^^^^^

-A ``Transformation`` constraint handler enforces the constraints in a model by using the transformation method, also known as *static condensation*.
+A ``Transformation`` constraint handler enforces the constraints in a model by using the transformation method.

 .. tabs::